NationalSecurityAgency/skills-docs/docs/skills-client/vuejs.md

 #### Auto scroll behavior

 As a convenience, by default, the Skills Client Display will auto scroll to top whenever the user navigates to a new page (route) within the display.
-You can disable this setting with the options.disableAutoScroll option described below.
+You can disable this setting with the ``options.disableAutoScroll`` option described below.
+There is also an option to affect scroll behavior via ``options.autoScrollStrategy``.

 | Prop          | Type          | Default      | Explanation  |
 | ------------- | ------------- |:-------------| -----------  |